HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 • Cover loosely with foil and let rest 30 minutes before carving.

-Here are some pictures I took when I prepared a three-rib standing rib roast using the Weber Bullet on November 25, 2000 and November 27, 2004.
+Here are some pictures I took when I prepared three-bone standing rib roasts using the Weber Bullet on November 25, 2000 and November 27, 2004.

 Splurge On USDA Prime Meat

-Buy a three-rib USDA Prime standing rib roast, preferably the small end (ribs 10-12).
-One advantage of buying such an expensive piece of meat is that it should already be trimmed and tied perfectly by your butcher, so there's no prep to do when you get this beauty home.
+Buy a three-bone USDA Prime standing rib roast, preferably the “small end” (ribs 10-12).
+One advantage of buying such an expensive piece of meat is that it should already be trimmed and tied perfectly by your butcher, so there’s no prep to do when you get this beauty home.

 • When buying a bone-in rib roast, figure on 1 to 1-1/4 pounds pre-cooked weight per serving.

 • Buy a roast with the rib bones attached.
-They provide better flavor and act as a natural roasting rack.
+They provide better moisture retention and flavor, act as a natural roasting rack, and are good to eat.

-• Tie the roast at each bone.
-This prevents the outer layer of meat from pulling away from the rib eye.
+• After trimming fat (optional), tie the roast at each bone.
+This prevents the spinalis dorsi muscle, also known as the “rib eye cap”, from separating from the outer edge of the roast during cooking.
+Tying also keeps the roast in a round shape for more even cooking.
 Place the roast bone-side down.
 Cut a length of kitchen twine, loop it around the roast parallel to the first bone, bringing the two ends to the top of the roast.
 Pull snug and tie with whatever kind of knot you like, then repeat at each bone.

 • Don't bother cutting the ribs off and tying them back on before cooking.
 They're easily removed once the roast is cooked.